pocco81/koy/README.md

 	and you are reading a multi-line comment :^)
 */

-// let's import some settings shall we? import "./settings/screen.koy"
+// let's import some settings, shall we? import "./settings/screen.koy"

 title: "Koy Example"